English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 how to handle the colf club.

-In the stained glass window in Gloucester Cathedral,
+the stained glass window in Gloucester Cathedral, England, the

-England, the depiction of a stick and ball player has attracted a lot of
+depiction of a stick and ball player has attracted the attention of

-attention of authors.
-Why is he depicted in the window and what kind of game is
+authors.
+Why is he depicted in the window and what kind of game is he

-In the course of time the commonly named Crécy man is called a paganica player,
+playing?
+In the course of time, the commonly named Crécy man is called

-a cambuca player, a hockey player, a choule player, a mail player and even a
+a paganica player, a cambuca player, a hockey player, a choule player,

 Who